Andre Ayew's Swansea City beaten by Fulham | Goal.com

 The Swans came into this game on the back of a 3-1 win over Huddersfield Town last weekend, with Ayew netting in the game.

-It was the first time in more than a month the South Wales outfit won and also the same duration the Ghana international last scored.
+It was the first time in more than a month the South Wales outfit won and also the match in which the Ghana international last scored.

-Reverse was the case this time with Aleksandar Mitrovic scoring the game's only goal deep in stoppage time, having missed a penalty moments earlier.
+Aleksandar Mitrovic scored the game's only goal deep in stoppage time, having missed a penalty moments earlier.

 Ayew played for the 90 minutes and was given a yellow card for arguing with the referee over the decision to award Fulham a penalty.